Islamic veiling practices by country: Bahrain

 The traditional garments of women in Bahrain include the jellabiya, a long, loose dress, which is one of the preferred clothing styles for the home.
 Bahraini women may practice the muhtashima, partially covering the hair, or the muhajiba, fully covering the hair.

 Bangladesh

-Bangladeshi Muslim women drape the loose end of the sari over their heads, as shown in the case of its 2 female prime ministers - Sheikh Hasina & Khaleda Zia instead of wearing headscarves.
+Bangladeshi Muslim women drape the loose end of the sari over their heads, as shown in the case of its two female prime ministers, Sheikh Hasina and Khaleda Zia, instead of wearing headscarves.